yoctoproject/poky/documentation/migration-guides/migration-1.6.rst

 -------------

-Separate build and source directories have been enabled by default for selected recipes where it is known to work (a whitelist) and for all recipes that inherit the :ref:`cmake <ref-classes-cmake>` class.
+Separate build and source directories have been enabled by default for selected recipes where it is known to work and for all recipes that inherit the :ref:`cmake <ref-classes-cmake>` class.
 In future releases the :ref:`autotools <ref-classes-autotools>` class will enable a separate build directory by default as well.
 Recipes